Blood on the Dance Floor (band)

-Blood on the Dance Floor was an American electronic music group from Orlando, Florida, formed in 2006.
-The group's longest standing lineup, from 2009 to 2016, consisted of Jesus David Torres also known as Dahvie Vanity (born 1984) and Jayy Von Monroe (born 1991).
+Blood on the Dance Floor is an American electronic music group from Orlando, Florida, formed in 2006.
+The group's longest standing lineup, from 2009 to 2016, consisted of Jesus David Torres, also known as Dahvie Vanity (born 1984) and Jayy Von Monroe (born 1991).
 The group released nine studio albums before breaking up in 2016 following Von Monroe's departure.
 It was reformed by Vanity the following year, initially with Fallon Vendetta.
 After Vendetta's departure, Vanity became the sole member of the group.
-Since 2019, Vanity has performed under the name Kawaii Monster and most recently the Most Vivid Nightmares.
+Since 2019, Vanity has performed under the name Kawaii Monster and most recently The Most Vivid Nightmares.
+The band was named after the song "Blood on the Dance Floor" by Michael Jackson.